Best Things to Do in Cairns: The Perfect 5 Day Cairns Itinerary

 After checking in to your accommodation, it’s time to explore Cairns.

-Swim in the Cairns lagoon
+Swim in the Cairns Lagoon

-I hate to break it to you, but Cairns does not have a beautiful, tropical beach.
+I hate to break it to you, but Cairns does not have a beautiful tropical beach.

-Instead, you’ll find a muddy marsh!
 And even if there were a beach, you wouldn’t be allowed to swim because of the freshwater crocs.
-Oh, and the stingers!
+Oh, and the stingers.

-Luckily, the Cairns esplanade boasts a massive artificial swimming pool that offers a great place to soak up the sun, swim, and get festive.
+Luckily, the Cairns Esplanade boasts a massive artificial swimming pool that offers a great place to soak up the sun, swim, and get festive.

 It’s a second prize to an actual beach, but there is sand, and the entire area is pretty impressive.